mnubo/dbevolv/README.md

     # Some comment
     @@com.mnubo.platform_cassandra.UpgradeFields

 Your class should be located at the usual Maven/SBT location.
 In this example: src/main/scala/com/mnubo/platform_cassandra/UpgradeFields.java.
-It must have a constructor with no parameters, and an execute method taking a single parameter being the connection to the database.
+It must have a constructor with no parameters, and an execute method taking a 2 parameters.

+   1) the connection to the database.
 Exact type of the connection depends on the database type.
+   2) the name of the database (postgres) / schema (mysql) / keyspace (cassandra) / index (elasticsearch)

 Example:

     package com.mnubo.platform_cassandra;

     public class UpgradeFields {
-        public void execute(com.datastax.driver.core.Session connection) {
+        public void execute(com.datastax.driver.core.Session connection, String dataseName) {
           // Your upgrade logic here
         }
     }